foundriesio/docs/source/reference-manual/boards/se050_imx8mp.rst

-i.MX 8M Plus Evaluation Kit with SE050ARD
+i.MX 8M Plus Evaluation Kit With SE050ARD
 =========================================

-This document walks a developer through the steps of installing a FoundriesFactory image with the SE050 hardware enabled onto the NXP ``imx8mp-lpddr4-evk`` that is connected to the NXP OM-SE050ARD development platform.
+This document walks through the steps of installing a FoundriesFactory® image with SE050 hardware enabled onto the NXP® ``imx8mp-lpddr4-evk``, connected to the NXP OM-SE050ARD development platform.

 .. note::
-    An image created in the factory with the SE050 enabled does not boot on boards without the SE050 properly attached.
+    An image created in a Factory with SE050 enabled does not boot on boards without the SE050 properly attached.

 Attaching the SE050
 -------------------

-Using four male to male jumper wires (Arduino Compatible Pin size) connect the two boards as follows:
+Using four male to male jumper wires (Arduino Compatible Pin size) connect the two boards as shown:

 .. figure:: /_static/boards/imx8mp-lpddr4-evk_J22.png
      :width: 400